The following Planning practice note provides comprehensive and up to date legal information covering:

 The Practice Note does not deal with enforcement in relation to listed buildings.
 See Practice Note: Listed buildings enforcement and criminal liability regime for more information.
 For background on how this Practice Note is relevant to enforcement in relation to conservation areas, see Practice Note: Conservation area enforcement and criminal liability regime.

 Planning Practice Guidance (PPG) provides guidance on all types of planning enforcement.
 Although the guidance is not statutory, it can be a material consideration in planning decisions and should generally be followed unless there are clear reasons not to.
-LPAs
+LPAs have discretion when choosing whether to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.